Oppenheimer 36th Annual Healthcare Life Sciences Conference

 Platform and scientific approach

-• Focus on leveraging human aging biology to develop therapies for metabolic disease, using a proprietary platform with over 150 million molecular data points and validated by partnerships with Novartis and Lilly.
+• Focused on leveraging human aging biology to develop therapies for metabolic disease using a proprietary discovery platform with over 150 million molecular data points.

-• Platform includes one of the largest longitudinal human aging datasets, linking molecular data to outcomes like longevity and chronic diseases.
+• Longitudinal human aging data tied to outcomes like longevity and chronic diseases underpins target selection.

-• Upcoming milestones include full phase I data in the first half of the year, a three-month monotherapy study in the second half, and a DME trial readout in mid-next year.
+• Full phase I data, including multiple dose cohorts, expected in the first half of the year; three-month monotherapy study to start in the second half.

 Partial view of Summaries dataset, powered by Quartr API